JosephPLim/food_sales_predictions/README.md

 # Food Sales Predictions

+# NOTE: Project is currently being overhauled as of 9/29.

 ## An analysis of how certain factors within a relatively large grocery conglomerate affected the sales of different food items.

 ## Author: Joseph Lim